shooshtarilab/scRNAseq-Automated-Cell-Type-Labelling/readme.md

 and run_short_example.sh has examples on how to call some scripts for one dataset.

+Each section listed below is modular, and the inputs needed are provided so that they can be run independent of the others.
+You could for instance run the pre-processing and data science/plot generation modules without re-running the entire predictions pipeline (as the prediction pipeline takes a very long time)

 ## Replicating All Data Science
 Since running the complete prediction pipeline for this project takes a large amount of compute resources (weeks of running time and hundreds of gigabytes of